Employee Survey Action Planning – Communicating to Employees

 Like most organizations in this tough economy, yours is one with challenging issues that aren’t going to go away on their own.
 You’re going to have to take real action – something purposeful and programmed to let everyone know you mean change – large scale (like a new corporate strategic focus) or more localized (such as departmental shifts).

 You realize that the first step requires you to acknowledge that change is needed – your organization’s survival depends upon it.
 People need to know that you’ve got a plan for making that change happen.
-But the truth is, effective internal communication has never been one of your organization’s strong suits.
+But the truth is, effective internal organizational communication has never been a strength.
 Worse yet, you may not even be certain what it is that you need to communicate or how to measure it.

 What makes this problem even more alarming is that yours, like most modern organizations, seems armed to the teeth with the kind of technological instruments that are supposed to make the process of internal communication relatively easy.
 But too many organizations are confusing the media with the message.
 As a result, content often takes a back seat to speed and quantity.
 And neither of those elements is necessarily critical to orchestrating an effective internal communication campaign.
 To the contrary, speed and quantity can be what makes your message fall on seemingly deaf, if not overloaded, ears.

 So, how DO you communicate to get workplace change?

 Make internal communications a key element in any strategic plan requiring people to behave differently.
 The need for different behavior may come from a realization, for example, that service teams are not providing the results that customers value.
 Or, it may result from a strategic shift where certain employees have a new responsibility to deliver a strengthened promise of value.

 In any case, organizations should think “program and process” as they map out their internal communication effort.
 And while the effectiveness of your communications will depend, to a large extent, on the power of the content, the real magic will come from effective frequency and timing of the messages.